Prepare For Your Boat Transport

 If you’re a first-time boat owner, transporting your new vessel might be slightly alien to you.
 If you need to move a boat you can either use your own trailer (should you have one) or employ the services of a professional boat transport company for a smooth boat move.

 Depending on the size of your boat or yacht, moving it yourself might be unfeasible.
-If you’re going for a small craft that you’re keeping on land then investing in your own trailer in the future might be prudent.
+If you’re going for a small craft that you’re keeping on land then investing in your own trailer in the future might be the most economical.

 Before Your Move

-Whether personal boat or yacht or a boat for sport, you’ll want to plan as far ahead as possible to give yourself to time to prepare for the transport and to enable you to find a suitable transport service.
-However your boat is going to be moved, make sure you:-
+You’ll want to plan as far ahead as possible to give yourself enough time to prepare for the transport and to enable you to find a suitable transport service.
+However your boat is being moved, make sure you:-

-Check the boat’s condition: Make sure you check the interior and exterior of your vessel for any damage, this way you can see if it suffers any damage during transit.-
+Check the boat’s condition: Make sure you thoroughly check the interior and exterior of your vessel for any previous damage, this way you can see if it suffers any during transit.-

 Remove valuables: Make sure you take anything valuable off your boat before it’s transported as these will not be insured.

 If your vessel is being transported by land there are a number of preparatory jobs to do to ensure that the transportation goes as smoothly as possible:-

 Drain the bilge: Pumping out waste water and other liquids will make the boat lighter to deliver and prevent any potential leakages during transport.-

 Empty water and refuse stores: Any freshwater tanks and rubbish should be emptied from your boat.-

-Empty the majority of fuel: Disconnect fuel tanks and empty the majority of gasoline, it’s only extra weight and another potential leak.-
+Empty the majority of fuel: Disconnect fuel tanks and empty the majority of the gasoline, it’s only extra weight and another potential leak.-

 Disconnect battery and tidy cables: A precaution that will help avoid draining the battery and any shortages in electronics.-